Skip to content

 },

-permission_defaults = { normal = "allow", plan = "allow" },
+permission_defaults = { plan = "allow" },

-summary = function(_args) return "plan ready" end,
+summary = function(args) return args.title or args.plan_path or "plan" end,

 execute = function(args)

-local result = smelt.dialog.open({ ... }) -- yields, allowed inside execute
+local action = smelt.dialog.open({ ... }) -- yields, allowed inside execute

-if result.action ~= "approve" then
+if action == "approve" then smelt.mode.set("normal") end

 return "ok"